Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems: Discussion

 \section{Discussion}

-{Our results demonstrate the clear necessity and importance of non-reciprocity in stochastic systems.
-This condition is stronger than that of broken detailed balance.
-After all, detailed balance applies in 1d systems, including when the skin effect is present.
+Our results demonstrate the clear necessity and importance of non-reciprocity in stochastic topological systems.
+We showed two ways in which non-reciprocity mitigates the effects of hybridization towards robust edge responses in stochastic systems.
+We emphasize, that non-reciprocity condition is stronger than that of broken detailed balance.After all, detailed balance applies in 1d systems, including when the skin effect is present.
 In higher dimensions, detailed balance can be broken, such as in our 2D example where the steady state is a non-equilibrium current.
-Hence, our work covers examples both with and without detailed balance, showing that non-reciprocity is a stricter requirement to obtain a topological response, as it holds for all dimensions and types of edge states.}
+Hence, our work covers examples both with and without detailed balance, showing that non-reciprocity is a stricter requirement to obtain a topological response, as it holds for all dimensions and types of edge states.

-{The necessity of non-reciprocity for stochastic topology could shed light on the observed behavior of real systems.
+The necessity of non-reciprocity for stochastic topology could shed light on the observed behavior of real systems.
 Biological systems are often found to operate in a strongly non-equilibrium regime \cite{fang2019a}, despite the high energy consumption required to maintain these fluxes.
 Indeed, the observed energy consumption is often much higher than that estimated using thermodynamics calculations, on both microscopic \cite{hopfield1974,samoilov2005} and macroscopic levels \cite{cao2015,lan2012}.
 Our results suggest an intriguing reason for this strong non-equilibrium: non-reciprocity and its associated energy consumption is necessary for generically robust function.
 Towards building motile synthetic systems, our work also demonstrates the need for non-reciprocity in stabilizing the emergent behavior \cite{tang2021}.
-These conditions for specific and targeted responses, provide design principles for synthetic biological systems with robust behavior \cite{schwille2018, synthbio2017}, such as biochemical oscillators \cite{novak2008, li2018} or ring attractors \cite{churchland2012, khona2022}.}
+These conditions for specific and targeted responses, provide design principles for synthetic biological systems with robust behavior \cite{schwille2018, synthbio2017}, such as biochemical oscillators \cite{novak2008, li2018} or ring attractors \cite{churchland2012, khona2022}.